On this page

 There are opportunities for investors to work with companies on more advanced mineral exploration projects by forming joint venture partnerships or product offtake agreements and contracts.

-Major operating mines generally have already established offtake agreements and term contracts to supply products.
+Mines and developing projects generally have already established offtake agreements and term contracts to supply products.
 However, supply and service companies are able to find opportunities particularly with companies that have approval to mine but are still establishing finances and their supply chain.

 Opportunities exist to work with significant on and off-site mineral refineries that import local and interstate ore and scrap metal for processing.